 Comedy is the element that once set Marvel comic books apart from its competitors, and over the last decade, it’s set Marvel movies apart as well.
 Marvel movies are funny.
 It’s part of what you’re being promised when you buy a ticket.
 In some Marvel movies, the comedy is an added bonus, like a sweet treat at the end of a hearty meal of big human muscles punching big CGI muscles; others feature some of the funniest scenes in the last ten years.

-With Thor: Ragnarok, the Marvel Cinematic Universe’s first all-out, capital-C comedy, opening in theaters this weekend, Vulture decided to pick and rank the five funniest Marvel films thus far.
+With Captain Marvel opening in theaters this weekend, Vulture decided to look back and pick and rank the five funniest Marvel films thus far.
 We break down how comedy was used differently — or more effectively — in each of the movies: Some introduced a totally new tone, some showcased a new way to build relationships between the film’s leads, and others just had more jokes — and those jokes were better than those we’ve come to expect from comic-book films.
 We limited the list to five (fine, essentially six) because, though each of the Marvel Cinematic Universe movies have a semblance of comedy, most just offer a glimpse — or essentially duplicate — the wit of the films we unpack below.

 Here are the the top-five funniest Marvel films in America, Milky Way Galaxy, and the rest of the Seven Realms.